jlampise/mycatch-frontend/README.md

 ## What is MyCatch?
 This is a very simple project to try out some map, external API and local authentication stuff.

 This is a frontend of the application.
-Backend API-server is in another repository: TODO
+Backend API-server is in another repository: https://github.com/jlampise/mycatch-backend

 ## What does the application do?